PaperCodeReview/SimSiam-TF/README.md

 # SimSiam-TF

-This is an unofficial implementation of SimSiam ([Exploring Simple Siamese Representation Learning, 2020.](https://arxiv.org/abs/2011.10566)).
+This is an unofficial implementation of SimSiam ([Exploring Simple Siamese Representation Learning, CVPR 2021.](https://arxiv.org/abs/2011.10566)).

 ## Requirements
 - python >= 3.6